hyperledger/bevel/platforms/hyperledger-fabric/configuration/roles/create/ca-tools/peer/Readme.md

     loop_var: loop variable used for iterating the loop.

-#### 12. Copy the the msp folder from the ca tools
+#### 14. Copy the msp admincerts from vault
-This task copies the msp folder from the respective CA Tools CLI to the Ansible container
+This task copies the msp admincerts from vault when proxy is none
 ##### Input Variables
     *component_name: The name of the resource
-    *component_type: "Type of the organization (orderer or peer)" *KUBECONFIG: The config file of kubernetes cluster.
+    *VAULT_ADDR: Contains Vault URL, Fetched using 'vault.' from network.yaml *VAULT_TOKEN: Contains Vault Token, Fetched using 'vault.' from network.yaml **shell** : The specified commands copies the msp folder from the respective CA Tools CLI.
+**when**: It runs Only when *network.env.proxy* is not none.

+#### 15. Copy the msp cacerts from vault
+This task copies the msp cacerts from vault when proxy is none
+##### Input Variables
+    *component_name: The name of the resource
+    *VAULT_ADDR: Contains Vault URL, Fetched using 'vault.' from network.yaml *VAULT_TOKEN: Contains Vault Token, Fetched using 'vault.' from network.yaml **shell** : The specified commands copies the msp folder from the respective CA Tools CLI.
+**when**: It runs Only when *network.env.proxy* is not none.

+#### 16. Copy the msp tlscacerts from vault
+This task copies the msp tlscacerts from vault when proxy is none
+##### Input Variables
+    *component_name: The name of the resource
+    *VAULT_ADDR: Contains Vault URL, Fetched using 'vault.' from network.yaml *VAULT_TOKEN: Contains Vault Token, Fetched using 'vault.' from network.yaml **shell** : The specified commands copies the msp folder from the respective CA Tools CLI.
+**when**: It runs Only when *network.env.proxy* is not none.

+#### 17. Copy the msp cacerts from vault
+This task copies the msp cacerts from vault when proxy is none
+##### Input Variables
+    *component_name: The name of the resource
+    *VAULT_ADDR: Contains Vault URL, Fetched using 'vault.' from network.yaml *VAULT_TOKEN: Contains Vault Token, Fetched using 'vault.' from network.yaml **shell** : The specified commands copies the msp folder from the respective CA Tools CLI.
+**when**: It runs Only when *network.env.proxy* is none.

+#### 18. Copy the msp tlscacerts from vault
+This task copies the msp tlscacerts from vault when proxy is none
+##### Input Variables
+    *component_name: The name of the resource
-**shell** : The specified commands copies the msp folder from the respective CA Tools CLI.
+    *VAULT_ADDR: Contains Vault URL, Fetched using 'vault.' from network.yaml *VAULT_TOKEN: Contains Vault Token, Fetched using 'vault.' from network.yaml **shell** : The specified commands copies the msp folder from the respective CA Tools CLI.
+**when**: It runs Only when *network.env.proxy* is none.

-#### 13. Get msp config.yaml file
+#### 19. Get msp config.yaml file
 This task gets msp config.yaml file from vault
 ##### Input Variables
     *component_name: The name of the resource
-    *VAULT_ADDR: Contains Vault URL, Fetched using 'vault.' from network.yaml *VAULT_TOKEN: Contains Vault Token, Fetched using 'vault.' from network.yaml *KUBECONFIG: The config file of kubernetes cluster.
-**shell** : The specified commands copies the msp folder from the respective CA Tools CLI.
+    *VAULT_ADDR: Contains Vault URL, Fetched using 'vault.' from network.yaml *VAULT_TOKEN: Contains Vault Token, Fetched using 'vault.' from network.yaml **shell** : The specified commands copies the msp folder from the respective CA Tools CLI.

-#### 14. Create user crypto
+#### 20. Create user crypto
 This task create user crypto
 ##### Input Variables
     *org_name: "Name of the organization"